How To Run A Great Sales Meeting

 2. Celebrate Wins!

-Not only is it fun and a great morale booster, but you’ll strengthen your sales teams interpersonal connection by focusing on the celebration and recognition of wins, instead of failures or defeats.
+Not only is it fun and a great morale booster, but you’ll also strengthen your sales team’s interpersonal connection by focusing on celebrating and recognizing wins instead of failures or defeats.

 3. Goal